cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Rhonda and David

 PS After the show, Rhonda and I got this great email from Steve:

-<p style="padding-left: 30px;">Hi David and Rhonda,
+Hi David and Rhonda,

-<p style="padding-left: 30px;">Just getting back to communicating after a full & thrilling trip to California!
+Just getting back to communicating after a full & thrilling trip to California!
 Arrived home Monday evening, then off to Chemo center most of Tuesday & now regaining energy.

-<p style="padding-left: 30px;">I like your show notes David—mucho.
+I like your show notes David—mucho.

-<p style="padding-left: 30px;">Really enjoyed the hike, lunch, getting to sit in on Amir's podcast, then to interact with David, Barb, & Rhonda.
+Really enjoyed the hike, lunch, getting to sit in on Amir's podcast, then to interact with David, Barb, & Rhonda.
 Loved your stories, David, and the whole experience of tears and celebrating sadness.
 Oh yea, and the big kiss on the lips!

-<p style="padding-left: 30px;">A lot of other ideas & questions have popped into my thinking since the podcast.
+A lot of other ideas & questions have popped into my thinking since the podcast.
 One being that us Christians are pretty judgmental.
 This is supremely true, and is probably one of the best-selling points of religion that's kept hidden behind the smoke and mirrors.

-<p style="padding-left: 30px;">It's so much fun to judge folks, look down on everyone else and have that feeling of moral superiority!
+It's so much fun to judge folks, look down on everyone else and have that feeling of moral superiority!
 Probably better than LSD I'm guessing.

-<p style="padding-left: 30px;">What bugs me about "religion" most is how many folks suffer under the whip of having to improve and become better and jump over impossible standards.
+What bugs me about "religion" most is how many folks suffer under the whip of having to improve and become better and jump over impossible standards.
 Of course, they could move on to the Acceptance Paradox and right into celebrating sadness in a split second if they wish.

-<p style="padding-left: 30px;">What wonderful time it was with you all.
+What wonderful time it was with you all.

-<p style="padding-left: 30px;">Feeling grateful to share life with each of you.
+Feeling grateful to share life with each of you.

-<p style="padding-left: 30px;">Love you,
+Love you,

-<p style="padding-left: 30px;">Steve
+Steve

 Second PS: If you are looking for CE credits or training in TEAM-CBT, my upcoming workshop on therapeutic resistance on February 9, 2020 will be a good one.
 See below for details and links!
 David